YuriMzz/PairingBasedCrypto/README.md

 The Makefile is used to statically compile RELIC, than link it with contiki.
 An attempt was made to compile the library with GMP (https://github.com/wellsaid/gmp), but it was not possile with the target architecture (Zolertia REmote).

 Input data for the cryptographic function have to be given using compilation variables.

+Directory raw contains data from experiments along with some plots